On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank to J.P.
-Furter, T. Kambayashi, H.Kraft, R.Lipyanski, Boris Plotkin, Eugeny Plotkin, Andrey Regeta, and M. Zaidenberg for stimulating discussion.
-We are grateful to Eliahu Rips as he kindly agrees to include and use his crucial results.
+The authors would like to thank to J. P. Furter, T. Kambayashi, H. Kraft, R. Lipyanski, B. Plotkin, E. Plotkin, A. Regeta, and M. Zaidenberg for stimulating discussion.
+We are grateful to Eliyahu Rips for his having kindly agreed to include and use his crucial results.

-The authors also thank Shanghai University, Shanghai, Jilin University, Changchun and South University of Science and Technology of China, Shenzhen for warm hospitality and stimulating atmosphere during their visits, when part of this project was carried out.
+The authors also thank Shanghai University, Shanghai; Jilin University, Changchun; and South University of Science and Technology of China, Shenzhen for warm hospitality and stimulating atmosphere during their visits, when parts of this project were carried out.